Textiles, Apparel, Footwear and Travel Goods

 Because certain regulations apply specifically to individual products, it is important to work with a prospective agent/importer to ensure your product meets the requirements, if applicable.
 In general, most labeling laws are not required at the customs clearance stage, but at the point of sale.
 Consequently, it is most common for Japanese importers to affix a label before or after clearing customs.

-Information about the Japanese sizing system is available from the JSA website.
-Relevant publications (names/numbers) are listed below.
-Some of these publications may also be available through the American National Standards Institute (ANSI) in New York, NY.
+Information on the Japanese sizing system for apparel is available on the JSA website.
+Relevant sizing publications are listed below.

 - Type of fabric and textile yarn content, with percentage figures for lining, thread, material, etc